The Second Form at Malory Towers

-The Second Form at Malory Towers is a children's novel by Enid Blyton set in an English boarding school.
+The Second Form at Malory Towers is a novel by Enid Blyton set in an English boarding school.
 It is the second book in the Malory Towers school story series.
 The novel was published in 1947 by Methuen Publishing.
 The first edition was illustrated by Stanley Lloyd, both the dust jacket and the inner illustrations.
 It has been reprinted 20 times, the most recent being in 2019.
-The Second Form at Malory Towers has a rating of 4.06 stars on Goodreads.